Originally published January 12, 2021, updated May 10, 2022

 As ASC inherited new warehouses, ERPs, and legacy systems, their operations grew more and more fragmented and complex.
 They needed a way to break down their data silos and streamline the buying experience for their retailers, partners, and business customers.

 As a rapidly growing brand, ASC could not compromise on capacity demands, scalability, or connectivity.
-They had no room for less-than-perfect security protection for their partners and end-customers.
+They had no room for less-than-perfect security protection for their partners, customers, and couldn’t compromise on eCommerce PCI compliance.
 Therefore, ASC required a sophisticated, robust B2B eCommerce platform that would support dozens of ERPs and complex eCommerce workflows demanded by their retailers.

-Only a single-tenant environment could support ASC’s order management and headless platform, positioning them for continued growth in their industry.
+ASC wasted no time in choosing between single tenancy and multi-tenancy architecture.
+Only a single-tenant system could support ASC’s order management and headless platform, positioning them for continued growth in their industry.

 Making the Right Decision for Your Business

 Multi-tenant architecture is quickly evolving, and for many small-scale B2C eCommerce businesses, it’s a great starting point.
-However, forward-thinking developers, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant environment.
+However, forward-thinking software development teams, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant architecture.
 When it comes to scalability, security, and added control, there’s just no other equal.

-For B2B eCommerce businesses in particular, the granular control offered by single-tenancy is vital.
-For these companies, the increased flexibility to customize their store, the ability to back up data, and exercise control over maintenance is mission-critical.
+For B2B eCommerce businesses, in particular, the granular control offered by single tenancy architecture is vital.
+For these companies, typically large enterprises, the store customization options, optional configurations, the ability to back up data, and exercise control over maintenance are mission-critical.

 The more you can control your digital environment, the better you can fine-tune for more efficiency, higher sales, and a better experience for your customers.